jlab-code/Zhang-et-al-project/README.md

 ```

 ## Demo
-examplary_run.R file presents the demo of running the pipeline for toy datasets located in toy_dataset directory (containing phenotype.csv, genotype.csv, positions.csv and marker.csv files)
+examplary_run.R file presents the demo of running the pipeline for toy datasets located in toy_dataset directory (containing phenotype.csv, genotype.csv, positions.csv and marker.csv files).

-The expected output is located in toy_outputs.
+The expected output is located in toy_outputs and it consists of the following files:

+• PERM-all-traits_log_nm.Rdata - Rbinary dataset with the results from permutation test performed by rqtl package;

+• QTL-direction-data-all-traits_log_nm.Rdata - Rbinary dataset with the effect direction for a given association (epimarker and phenotype);

+• QTL-mapping-all-traits_log_nm.Rdata - Rbinary dataset with the results from the mapping procedure performed by rqtl package;

+• REF-data-all-traits_log_nm.Rdata - Rbinary dataset with the crossing file used as the input for mapping procedure by rqtl package;

+• SCANPOSINFO-all-traits_log_nm.Rdata - Rbinary dataset with positions of the markers after mapping procedure;

+• gc_genotype_log_nm.csv - comma-separated csv file with the genotype data after preprocessing used for running the mapping procedure by rqtl package;

+• mp_traits_log_nm.csv - comma-separated csv file with the phenotype data after preprocessing used for running the mapping procedure by rqtl package;

+• info_peaks_log_nm.csv - comma-separated csv file with the positions of the peaks from mapping outputs.

 ## Instructions for use
 • Required input datasets: